CSS math functions: calc, min, max, and clamp explained

 height: calc(1000px - calc(200px + 400px));

-One of calc()'s most convenient features is its ability to work with CSS variables.
+One of calc()'s most practical features is working with custom properties:

 .container {